City of Brampton Logo

 • Follow occupancy limits and only provide rooms for sleeping if they have been approved under a building permit.

-• Maintain the property, including lawn care, snow removal and garbage storage.
+• Maintain the property, including lawn care, snow removal and waste storage.

-• Provide tenants fire safety instructions, emergency contact info, parking rules and waste guidelines.
+• Provide tenants with fire safety instructions, emergency contact information, parking rules and waste guidelines.

 Compliance & Enforcement